OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:42

-David himself declares in the Book of Psalms: ‘The Lord said to my Lord: “Sit at My right hand
+David himself states in the Book of Psalms: ‘The Lord said to my Lord: “Sit at My right hand

 ## Luke 20:43